 You may wish to consult with the Plan Administrator or payor, or a professional tax advisor, before taking a payment from the Plan.
-Also, you can find more detailed information on the federal tax treatment of payments from employer plans in: IRS Publication 575, Pansion and Annuity Income; IRS Publication 590-B, Distributions to Individual Retirement Arrangements (IRAs); IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs); and IRS Publication 571, Tax-Sheltered Annuity Plans (403(b) Plans).
-These publications are available from a local IRS office, on the web at <a href="https://www.irs.gov.upw.nc.go
+Also, you can find more detailed information on the federal tax treatment of payments from employer plans in: IRS Publication 575, Pension and Annuity Income; IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs); IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs); IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs); and IRS Publication 571, Tax-Sheltered Annuity Plans (403(b) Plans).
+These publications are available from a local IRS office, on the web at www.irs.gov, or by calling 1-800-TAX-FORM.